+How far can it go?
+The last time the world was three degrees [C] warmer than today-which is what we expect later this century-sea levels were 25m [75 feet!] higher.
+So that is what we can look forward to if we don't act soon....
 I think sea-level rise is going to be the big issue soon, more even than warming itself....
 How long have we got?
 We have to stabilize emissions of carbon dioxide within a decade, or temperatures will warm by more than one degree [C].
 That will be warmer than it has been for half a million years, and many things could become unstoppable....
-We don't have much time left.3
+We don't have much time left.

-A catastrophic collapse of the ice sheets is far from certain, but as Dr. Hansen suggests, decisions made in the next decade about reducing greenhouse gas emissions could have dramatic consequences lasting for tens of thousands of years.
+A catastrophic collapse of the ice sheets is far from certain, but as Dr. Hansen suggests, decisions to be made in the next decade about reducing greenhouse gas emissions could have dramatic consequences lasting for tens of thousands of years.

-Global warming is an environmental reality that presents stark choices.
-On the one hand, substantial, short-term reductions in the human contribution to the greenhouse effect would require substantial changes in Western energy use.
-In particular, our casual reliance on fossil fuels for transportation, heat, and power would have to be dramatically scaled back and new, clean energy sources developed.
+Climate change is an environmental reality that presents stark choices.
+On the one hand, substantial, short-term reductions in the human contribution to the greenhouse effect would require dramatic changes in energy use.
+In particular, our casual reliance on fossil fuels for transportation, heat, and power would have to be dramatically scaled back and new, clean-energy sources developed.
 On the other hand, the consequences of inaction are potentially disastrous.
 By continuing to pollute the atmosphere, we may be condemning the next generation to even greater hardship.

-This book focuses on the economic issues at stake in cases like global warming, where human actions substantially alter the natural environment.
+This book focuses on the economic issues at stake in cases such as global warming, where human actions substantially alter the natural environment.
 In the process, we examine the following four questions.

 1. How much pollution is too much?
-Many people are tempted to answer simply: any amount of pollution is too much.
+Many people are tempted to answer simply as follows: any amount of pollution is too much.
 However, a little reflection reveals that zero pollution is an unachievable and, in fact, undesirable goal.
-Pollution is a by-product of living; for example, each time you drive in a car, you emit a small amount of carbon dioxide to the air, thus exacerbating the greenhouse effect.
+Pollution is a by-product of living; for example, each time you drive in a car, you emit a small amount of $CO_2$ to the air, thus exacerbating the greenhouse effect.
 The question really is, "At what level are the benefits of pollution (cheap transportation in the case we started with) outweighed by its costs?"